Foreign Rights List

 Silke Lambeck, Barbara Jung

-My Friend Otto, the Wilde Life and I
+My Friend Otto, the Wild Life and I

 Mein Freund Otto, das wilde Leben und ich